GottaYotta/PixelSDK/README.md

     })
 }
 ```
 In addition to exporting as a UIImage, the exported image is saved to file as a JPEG at the `image.exportedImageURL` variable.
-After the export has completed, you may move, copy or delete this file.
-When you are finished, you should call `session.destroy()` in order to remove the image from the users drafts.
+After the export has completed, you may use, move or copy this file.
+Once you are finished with the file, you should call `session.destroy()` in order to remove the image from the users drafts and delete its associated files.

 ### Video Exports